MahmoudElshahatt/MahmoudElshahatt/README.md

 ## Hi there 👋

-**I am Mahmoud Elshahatt, An Engineering Student (CSED lvl 200) at Mansoura University , I am intersted in Computer Science in general and Software Development in specific way , I have the desire to prove my software abilities and i seek to develop my self and my skills every day.**
+**I am Mahmoud Elshahatt, An Engineering Student (CSED lvl 200) at Mansoura University, I am interested in Computer Science in general and Software Development in a specific way, and I have the desire to prove my software abilities and I seek to develop myself and my skills every day.**

 * **I’m studying mobile development technologies like Android native and Flutter.**
 * **I’m currently learning about Database, Back-End, Algorithms and Data Structure with C++.**